 What is the mortgage affordability rule?

 The UK financial system relies on the mortgage affordability rule to help lenders decide how much money they can lend out.
-This assessment takes into account several mortgage underwriting standards including such as a borrower’s income, debts and credit score, combined with the property type and worth.
+This assessment takes into account several mortgage underwriting standards including such as a borrower’s income, debts, and credit score, combined with the property type and worth.
 With this guideline in place, everyone is treated fairly regardless of their unique situation so that potential homeowners have access to secure mortgages.
+All this has been put in place to protect borrowers and save any issues paying their mortgage in the future.

 How is mortgage affordability calculated?